 There's No Escape from Inference

 I came across a reddit post a while ago that asked data scientists how inferential statistics can be useful in business.
-At first, I was surprised that this was even brought under question and that the post was not flooded with example use cases from the respondents' daily work.
+At first, I was a bit surprised that this was even brought under question and that the post was not flooded with example use cases from the respondents' daily work.
 But then I recalled my own encounters with some of the more senior data scientists who completely missed that what they were doing was inference.
 I've seen some who successfully trained complex models but couldn't comfortably explain the semantics of basic inferential statistics.
 I've seen shallow understanding leading to awkward conversations, where answering questions about a chart's error bars is a struggle, let alone discussions on "what do you exactly mean by significant?"

 In their defence, data science is a huge field that builds on so many disciplines, including statistics.
 It also attracts professionals from all sort of backgrounds.
 Nobody can master everything.
 There are, however, topics that are key foundations, and statistical inference is one of them.
 If I were to recommend a junior data scientist one topic to get a deep understanding of, this would be it.
 It's of course not only for those who hold the title of data scientist.
 Most analytical roles at some point realize they could benefit from learning more statistics.
 I bet they'd get a lot of bang for their buck by getting a good grip on the basics of inferential statistics.
 This is because, almost every question worth answering from the data requires inference.

 Being data-driven means looking in data, answering questions or learning models, for making better decisions.
 Everybody seems to be aware of the benefits, but here's a less talked about part of this process: Unless our only goal is to summarize what has happened in the past, we need to do inference.
 That is, we need to reason, using the data, about what is not in the data.